theQRL/docs.theqrl.org/_docs/mining/pool.md

 #### Configure apache2

-edit the default apache2 config
+Edit the default apache2 config;
 ```bash
 sudo nano /etc/apache2/apache2.conf
 ```

-Add the ServerName directive into the file somewhere
+Add the ServerName directive into the file somewhere;
 ```
 ServerName {YOUR-FQDN or IP address}
 ```

-Exit and edit the default sites config
+Exit and edit the default sites config;
 ```
 nano /etc/apache2/sites-available/000-default.conf
 ```

-Add ServerAlias and change the ServerName *not nessasary but helps connect sometimes*
+Add ServerAlias and change the ServerName;
 ```bash
 ServerName {FQDN or IP}
 ServerAlias *.{FQDN}
 ```

-restart apache2 to pickup changes
+Restart apache2 to pickup changes;
 ```
 sudo service apache2 restart
 ```

 If you see errors check the log files and Google for help.

 #### Create Website

 Copy the files found in the pool directory into the web root.

-This is assuming you are not hosting any other sites on the server you are using for the web front end.
+> This is assuming you are not hosting any other sites on the server you are using for the web front end.
+This will destroy any current web files.
+{: .info}

 ```bash
 # remove the web root contents